 The Ontario Continuum of Care encompasses a network of providers, programs and services to help residents facing housing, food, employment, and wellness challenges.
 For some of these programs, the City contracts with nonprofit providers and partners with the County of San Bernardino.

 Housing Services: Information about City of Ontario rental and utility assistance programs can be found here.

-Ontario Access Center: Operated by Mercy House, this is the access point to vital services, resources and emergency needs in Ontario.
-Located at 435 S. Bon View Ave.
-Ontario, CA 91761 and open Monday to Friday from 9 AM –4:30 PM and Saturday 9 AM – 1 PM.
+Ontario Access Center: The access point to vital services, resources and emergency needs in Ontario.
+Located at 435 S Bon View Ave, Ontario, CA 91761 and open Monday to Friday from 9 AM –4:30 PM and Saturday 9 AM – 1 PM.

 Senior Meals: Information about City of Ontario nutrition programs can be found here.

 Food Pantry: The City of Ontario contracts with the Sova Program Center, more information can be found here.

 Resources from the County of San Bernardino Behavioral Health can be found here.

-- Addiction Treatment and Recovery: Information for assistance and resources can be found here.
+Clare/Matrix Outreach Treament Center, 812 N. Euclid Ave, Ontario 91762.
+Information for assistance and resources can be found here.

 AREA MEDIAN INCOME (AMI)

 The U.S. Department of Housing and Urban Development (HUD) calculates the Area Median Income or AMI.
 AMI is what half of the households in the local area make for a family of 4.
 That number is then adjusted for smaller and large household sizes.

 To document your income, you will be asked to certify under penalty of perjury that you do not have any income or that you have income from wages, self-employment, benefits such as Social Security or CalWORKS, unemployment, and payments such as foster care payments.
 If you have income, you will be asked to provide verification, such as a paystub, or notice of award.